NathanEpstein/Dora/README.md

 <a name="setup"></a>
 ## Setup

-This library is updated and republished infrequently; to ensure latest code, install from the Github repo (results using `pip install Dora` may yield stale results).
+To ensure latest code, install this library from the Github repo.

 ```
 >>> from Dora import Dora